zeusmedina/cs-implementing-an-arraylist-lab-codeU/README.md

 It might not be obvious why this method returns a boolean, since it seems like it always returns `true`.
 As always, [you can find the answer in the documentation](https://docs.oracle.com/javase/7/docs/api/java/util/Collection.html#add(E)).

 It's also not obvious how to analyze the performance of this method.
 In the normal case, it's constant time, but if we have to resize the array, it's linear.
-In the next README I'll explain how we can handle this.
+In the next README we'll explain how we can handle this.

 We'll look at `get` next, and then you can fill in `set`.
 Actually, `get` is pretty simple: